vegarsti/vegarsti/README.md

 ### Hi!

 I'm Vegard.
-I work as a software engineer at [Dune](https://dune.com/careers), where I'm a heavy user of SQL and write code in Kotlin and Go.
-I'm currently trying to learn more about databases!
+I work as a software engineer at [Dune](https://dune.com/careers), where I work on streaming Spark jobs for big crypto datasets, and the automation and management of these.
+I write a lot of SQL and Kotlin, and some Go.

 I track things I learn at [til.vegardstikbakke.com](https://til.vegardstikbakke.com).